 HUMAN IMPACT ON TROPICAL FORESTS

-Contrary to popular belief, tropical rainforests are not major consumers of carbon dioxide and, like other established forests, are neutral to carbon dioxide.
+Contrary to popular belief, tropical rainforests are not large consumers of carbon dioxide and, like other established forests, are carbon neutral.

-However, these forests play a significant role in the turnover of carbon dioxide, since they are its established basins, and the cutting down of such forests leads to an increase in the carbon dioxide content in the Earth's atmosphere.
+However, these forests play a significant role in the circulation of carbon dioxide because they are established reservoirs, and cutting down such forests leads to an increase in carbon dioxide in the Earth's atmosphere.
 Tropical rainforests also play a role in cooling the air that passes through them.
-That's why tropical rainforests - one of the most important ecosystems of the planet, the destruction of forests leads to soil erosion, the reduction of species of flora and fauna, shifts in the ecological balance in large areas and on the planet as a whole.
+That's why tropical rainforests - one of the most important ecosystems on the planet, the destruction of forests leads to soil erosion, a reduction in species of flora and fauna, and shifts in the ecological balance over large areas and on the planet as a whole.

-Tropical rainforests often reduced to plantations of cinchona and coffee trees, coconut palms, and rubber plants.
+Tropical rainforests They are often used for plantations of cinchona and coffee trees, coconut palms, and rubber trees.
 In South America, tropical rainforests are also seriously threatened by unsustainable mining.

 A.A.
 Kazdym